Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Bottom line

 Both SoFi and Acorns are great for beginner investors who want to take a passive approach toward investing.
 With the help of automated investment systems, both platforms can take care of your funds.
-But if you want to take an active role and buy stocks, ETFs or a few cryptocurrencies, SoFi is the better choice.
+But if you want to take an active role and buy stocks, ETFs or options, SoFi is the better choice.

 If you’re not sure whether these two are a good fit for your needs, compare other automated trading systems.
 Those who want to actively participate in the market and choose their own stocks or crypto may want to compare brokers.